-Pour 2 ounces of English gin and 1/3 ounce of dry vermouth into a shaker with ice cubes.
+No matter how, when, or why the first Gibson was made, the important thing is that you are able to make one that would make Cary Grant proud.
+TO do so, pour 2 ounces of English gin and ⅓ ounce of dry vermouth into a shaker with ice cubes.
 Stir it until it is ice cold.
 The shaker should be so cold that your hands are starting to get frostbite.
 Then pull the chilled martini glass (which please tell me you have) from your freezer and strain the gin and vermouth into it.
 Garnish with a silverskin onion and there you go.

 How to Get the Look

-- Gray and blue Glen Plaid 2-piece lightweight worsted wool suit, consisting of:
+- Gray-and-blue fine Glen check plain weave lightweight worsted wool tailored two-piece suit, consisting of:

-- Single-breasted jacket with notch lapels, 3-roll-2 button front, welted breast pocket, jetted straight hip pockets, 3-button cuffs, and ventless rear
+- Single-breasted 3-roll-2-button jacket with notch lapels, welted breast pocket, jetted straight hip pockets, 3-button cuffs, and ventless rear

-- Double forward-pleated high rise trousers with clasped side adjusters, slanted side pockets, jetted right rear pocket, and turn-ups/cuffed bottoms
+- Double forward-pleated high rise trousers with clasped side adjusters, slanted side pockets, jetted right rear pocket, and turn-ups/cuffs

-- White poplin dress shirt with medium spread collar, plain front, and double/French cuffs
+- White poplin dress shirt with semi-spread point collar, plain front, and double/French cuffs

 - Gray satin silk necktie, tied in a four-in-hand knot